 Dewey Cornell, Ph.D. and Associates

-Our original manual, Guidelines for Responding to Student Threats of Violence, was updated with a new manual, Comprehensive School Threat Assessment Guidelines in 2018.
-The new manual is available on Amazon.
+We are pleased to announce that the 2nd Edition of our manual is available as of September 2024.
+Here is a detailed comparison of what has been updated.
+The CSTAG manual is available on Amazon.
 Or purchase it directly from us with a purchase order emailed to Lindsay@schoolta.com.
 With a direct purchase, the manuals are $50 each, which includes shipping and handling.
 A 10% discount is available for purchases of 20+.
+Discounts available for those replacing the 1st edition.

 Comprehensive School Threat Assessment Guidelines

-One of the strengths of the Virginia Student Threat Assessment Guidelines is our 156-page manual that explains in detail how to conduct a student threat assessment.
-This manual was based on substantial research, field-testing, and input from education practitioners and experts in violence prevention.
-With 12 chapters, this manual explains the rationale for threat assessment, how the team functions, and what steps to follow in conducting an assessment.
+One of the strengths of the Comprehensive School Threat Assessment Guidelines is the use of a practical, step-by -step manual to help teams conduct assessments, resolve simple cases easily and develop safety plans for more serious cases.
+The 2nd edition of the CSTAG manual has grown from 156 to 184 pages.
+This manual was based on substantial research, field-testing, and input from CSTAG users as well as experts in violence prevention.
+Now with 13 chapters, this manual explains the rationale for threat assessment, how the team functions, and what steps to follow in conducting an assessment.
 A key feature of the manual is a 5-step decision tree that allows teams to resolve most non-serious, transient threats in 2 steps and then reserves more extensive assessment and intervention for more serious, substantive threats.

 The manual includes helpful forms for carrying out and documenting a threat assessment and initiating behavior support plans.
-All forms are freely available for copying.
+All forms are freely available for copying and can be downloaded from this website.

 Read kudos for the Original manual from leading experts and practitioners by clicking here.